(214) 225-3042

 Tax Implications of Adding a Spouse to Your Property Deed

 One of the more frustrating and costly complications that arise after a deed transfer is tax adjustments.
 These complications often arise at the worst moments, with one of the worst being when a home is on the verge of being sold.
-Many areas charge a transfer tax or a documentary stamp tax based on the consideration paid when a deed is transferred.
-When adding a spouse, and there is no consideration, the tax is minimal, and the consideration is nominal.
-The tax can become significant if the deed contains a purchase price, or if the spouse is added with the assumption of a mortgage.
-Unfortunately, smaller details often become sizable tax adjustments at closing for the seller.
+Many states charge a transfer tax or a documentary stamp tax based on the consideration paid when a deed changes hands.
+Texas charges neither, and the state constitution has barred lawmakers from creating one since 2016, so a Dallas County transfer costs you the recording fee and little else.
+Owners who move here from Florida or New York often budget for a tax that never arrives.
+What can still bite is the paperwork itself, since a deed that names a purchase price or hands a mortgage to the new owner raises questions a title company will ask about later.

 From a tax perspective, the structure of the deed is critical in the planning of the sale of the property, in that the structure will impact the tax outcome of the sale.
-There are tax advantages when spouses hold property as joint owners and one of the spouses passes away, as the surviving spouse will receive a step-up in basis on half of the property that has been inherited.
+Texas couples get a bigger break here than couples in most states.
+When one spouse dies, both halves of the community property reset to market value, not just the deceased spouse’s half.
+Sell soon after, and the capital gains on decades of appreciation can vanish.
+Title the house as joint tenants instead of community property, and you lose half that benefit, which is why the wording on the deed matters.
 Adding a spouse to a revocable living trust generally does not trigger a tax reassessment.
-Many couples hold property in a trust with both of the spouses as the trustees, keeping probate out of the picture.
+Many couples hold property in a trust with both spouses as the trustees, keeping probate out of the picture.
 This is generally sufficient for the purposes of tax planning.

 When Is It Worth Hiring a Lawyer to Add a Name to a Deed?